chiatanya/TestNG/readme.md

 Second update

-Third update on Updates branch
+fourth update on the master